hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 The `AsyncThrottler` class utilizes asynchrounous context managers to throttle API and/or WebSocket requests.

 !!! note
-    The integration of the `AsyncThrottler` into the connector is entirely optional, but it is recommended to allow users to manually configure the usable rate limits per Hummingbot client.
+    The integration of the `AsyncThrottler` into the connector is entirely optional, but it is recommended to enable a better user experience as well as allowing users to manually configure the usable rate limits per Hummingbot instance.

 ### Types of Rate Limits